KohaILS/koha-manual-zh-cn/source/patrons.rst

 -  Actions column:

-   -  A link to print a receipt for that line item
+   -  A button to print a receipt for that line item

-   -  A link to show further details about the charge and any payments that have been made
+   -  A button to show further details about the charge and any payments that have been made

-   -  A link to void (delete) the payment
+   -  A button to void (delete) the payment or credit

+   -  A button to pay charges with outstanding amounts

+   -  A button to issue a refund or payout

+   -  A button to apply a discount

 At the top of the table you can click the 'Filter paid transaction' to hide all completed transaction and above that you can use the search box